When you work for yourself, you need to protect your time and energy so you can use it on your top priorities.

 - Hold yourself accountable to the priorities you set for yourself.

-10 ways to set boundaries and protect your time and energy
+10 ways to better protect your time and energy in your business

 There are many ways to start setting boundaries in your business, the important thing is that you start.
 Here are some things you can do to protect your time and energy so that you are focused on your most important priorities.